jasontelfer/jasontelfer.github.io/_posts/2020-06-16-still-static-and-server-less-with-github-pages.markdown

 ---
 # Why move?
 I'm now using Github Pages to host this site.
-Performance on Amplify was too slow, builds were even slowed.
+Performance on Amplify was too slow, builds were even slower.
 Github Pages allows for a near identical workflow, but without the aforementioned issues.

 The transition was very smooth.
 All that needed to be done was: